Daxten/bay-scalajs.g8/README.md

 This is a swagger-first approach.
 In my experience it is easier to talk about swagger definitions in the team then about scala code.
 Also this way all swagger tooling can be reused.

 ## Used Libaries
 You can find a complete list inside `project/Dependencies.scala`.
 I don't use any RC, M or pre-release libraries for this template.
-`scala-java-time` is the only exception since there is no release for scalajs yet and it's working really well already (with the exception of timezones, which are not yet supported)

-Talking about time, you will have to import `org.threeten.bp` for time, this will change in the future since `scala-java-time` already supports `java.time` imports.

 ## Structure